Aalto-Puurunen/ALD_LHAR_JV/Script ALD_LHAR_JV_v1.8.1/README.md

 - Exact description of required inputs and the produced outputs

 ## Files
-ALD_LHAR_JV.py — main script (version 1.8.1; dated April 21, 2026)
+- ALD_LHAR_JV.py — main script (version 1.8.1; dated April 21, 2026)
-Parameters_ALD_LHAR.xlsx — input parameters workbook (sheet: LHAR_Parameters)
+- Parameters_ALD_LHAR.xlsx — input parameters workbook (sheet: LHAR_Parameters)
-Example provided as a screenshot in this repo; the sheet must be created locally
-Output: <RunningCode>_results.xlsx (written to the same directory)
+- Output: <RunningCode>_results.xlsx (written to the same directory)
-Note: The script prints “saved as: <RunningCode>_simulation_results.xlsx” but the file actually saved is <RunningCode>_results.xlsx.

-Requirements
+## Requirements
-Python 3.12
+- Python 3.12 and newer
-Packages:
+- Packages:
-numpy
+-- numpy
-scipy
+-- scipy
-pandas
+-- pandas
-matplotlib
+-- matplotlib
-openpyxl
+-- openpyxl

 Create an environment and install:

-python3.12 -m venv .venv
+py -3.12 -m venv .venv
-source .venv/bin/activate   # Windows: .\.venv\Scripts\Activate.ps1
+.\.venv\Scripts\Activate.ps1
 pip install -U pip
-pip install numpy scipy pandas matplotlib openpyxl Optionally, write a requirements.txt with:
+pip install numpy scipy pandas matplotlib openpyxl

+Optionally, write a requirements.txt with:

 numpy
 scipy
 pandas
 matplotlib
 openpyxl

 Install with pip install -r requirements.txt.

+### NOTE
+You can run this script in any environment that executes Python code—terminal/command line, IDEs (e.g., Spyder, VS Code, PyCharm), or Jupyter notebooks—provided Python 3.12 and the required packages (numpy, scipy, pandas, matplotlib, openpyxl) are installed in that environment.
+Ensure the working directory contains ALD_LHAR_JV.py and Parameters_ALD_LHAR.xlsx (sheet name: LHAR_Parameters), and close the Excel file before running.
+If running in a headless environment (no display), set the Matplotlib backend via MPLBACKEND=Agg to suppress GUI windows.

-Input workbook format
+# Input workbook format
 Place an Excel file named Parameters_ALD_LHAR.xlsx in the same folder as the script.
 It must contain a sheet named LHAR_Parameters.
 The script reads specific cells in column B:

 B1 Running code (string; used as output filename prefix)